gargi/BA_git/README.md

 # Classification of Data from the ATLAS experiment

 This is the software package created as expansion to the bachelor thesis by Michael Janschek.
 To run most of the code, it is necessary to unpack `data/atlas-higgs-challenge-2014-v2.csv.gz`.

+See [releases][0] for packed version

 ## Contents
 * The thesis in pdf format: [docs/latex/thesis/bin/][1]